Leo Alexander: Life

 Born in Vienna, Austria-Hungary, Alexander was the son of a physician.
 His father, Gustav Alexander, was an ear, nose and throat doctor in Vienna, who had published more than eighty scientific papers even before Leo was born.
 His mother, Gisela Alexander, was the first woman awarded a PhD in philosophy from the University of Vienna.

 He graduated from the University of Vienna Medical School in 1929, interned in psychiatry at the University of Frankfurt.
-In January 1933, he went to Beijing Union Medical College in China for half a year as an honorary lecturer in neurology and psychiarty.
-But after Hitler's taking power, he couldn't return back to Germany, and was awarded a fellowship at a state mental hospital in Worcester, Massachusetts.
+In January 1933, he went to Beijing Union Medical College in China for half a year as an honorary lecturer in neurology and psychiatry.
+But after Hitler taken power, he couldn't return to Germany, and was awarded a fellowship at a state mental hospital in Worcester, Massachusetts.

 He taught at the medical schools of Harvard University and Duke University.
 During the war, he worked in Europe under United States Secretary of War Robert P. Patterson as an army medical investigator with the rank of Major.
 After the war, he was appointed chief medical advisor to Telford Taylor, the U.S. Chief of Counsel for War Crimes, and participated in the Nuremberg Trials in November 1946.
 He conceived the principles of the Nuremberg Code after observing and documenting German SS medical experiments at Dachau, and instances of sterilization and euthanasia.
 Alexander later wrote that "science under dictatorship becomes subordinated to the guiding philosophy of the dictatorship."